Donald Trump pleads 'not guilty' in classified documents case

 Tuesday's hearing will kickstart what will likely be a winding, dramatic judicial process, with criminal and appeal proceedings that may play out for years.
 US District Judge Aileen Cannon – a Trump nominee whose decision last year to order a third-party review of an FBI search of Mar-a-Lago was widely criticized and overturned by a conservative appeals court – has been assigned the case.

-Tuesday's hearing will operate as both an "initial appearance" and as a so-called arraignment as well, with Trump having the opportunity to enter his plea in the case.

-Trump and Nauta's lawyers will enter appearances in court on their behalf, and Florida rules require that the defendants have at least one lawyer barred in the state representing them.

-Attorneys Todd Blanche and Chris Kise are expected to represent Trump in court this afternoon for his arraignment, a source familiar with the matter tells CNN.
-However, the role Kise will play going forward is unclear, and he was sidelined during last year's litigation over the Mar-a-Lago search amid Trump team in-fighting.
+Attorneys Todd Blanche and Chris Kise represented Trump in court for the arraignment.
+However, the role Kise will play going forward is unclear, and he was sidelined during last year's litigation over the Mar-a-Lago search amid Trump team infighting.

-Another Florida-licensed attorney, Lindsey Halligan – who also worked on Trump's lawsuit last year over the search – remains on Trump's team and may be present Tuesday.

-Both defendants will be subjected to booking by the US Marshals Services as part of Tuesday's events, though under Justice Department rules, their mug shots will not be immediately publicly available.
+Another Trump attorney, Alina Habba, spoke outside the courthouse ahead of Trump's arraignment, saying that the former president was "defiant."

+Habba ridiculed what she called a "two-tiered system of justice" and called the indictment an "unapologetic weaponization of the criminal justice system."

 Seriousness of the charges